mdb/mdb.github.io/content/blog/2022-11-28-kubernetes-operators.md

   foo: "bar"
 ```

-To create the `my-foo` instance of the `Foo` resource on a cluster:
+To create the `my-foo` instance of the `Foo` resource on a cluster where the `kind: Foo` custom resource has been installed:

 ```
 kubectl apply -f foo.yaml
 foo.stable.mikeball.info/my-foo created
 ```

-...And fetch the instances of `Foo` from the cluster:
+Subsequently, instances of `Foo` can be read from the cluster:

 ```txt
 kubectl get foos